-Incorporated Engineer Area of learning Foundation degrees, Higher National Diplomas and equivalent qualifications and apprenticeships approved or accredited as fully meeting the academic requirement for EngTech registration and partially meeting the academic requirement for IEng registration (Partial IEng) Bachelors Top-up degrees and equivalent qualifications and apprenticeships approved or accredited as meeting the requirement for further learning for IEng registration (IEng Further Learning) Bachelors degrees and Bachelors (Honours) and equivalent qualifications and apprenticeships approved or accredited as fully meeting the academic requirement for IEng registration (IEng)
+Incorporated Engineer Foundation degrees, Higher Bachelors Top-up degrees Bachelors degrees and National Diplomas and and equivalent qualifications Bachelors (Honours) and equivalent qualifications and and apprenticeships approved equivalent qualifications and apprenticeships approved or or accredited as meeting the apprenticeships approved or Area of learning accredited as fully meeting requirement for further learning accredited as fully meeting the the academic requirement for IEng registration academic requirement for IEng for EngTech registration and (IEng Further Learning) registration partially meeting the academic (IEng) requirement for IEng registration (Partial IEng) On succ essful completion of an approved o or accredited programme, an individ dual will be able to: Science and mathematic CS The study of engineering requires a substantial grounding in en gineering principles, science and mat hematics commensurate with the level of study.

-Science and mathematics

-The study of engineering requires a substantial grounding in engineering principles, science and mathematics commensurate with the level of study.

 Science, mathematics F1.
 Apply knowledge of B1.
 Apply knowledge of B1.
 Apply knowledge of and engineering mathematics, statistics, natural mathematics, statistics, natural mathematics, statistics, natural principles science and engineering principles science and engineering principles science and engineering principles to broadly-defined problems. to broadly-defined problems.
 Some to broadly-defined problems.
 Some of the knowledge will be informed of the knowledge will be informed by current developments in the by current developments in the subject of study. subject of study.

-In corporated Engineer (continue ed) Foundation degrees, Higher Bachelors Top-up degrees and Bachelors degrees and Area of Learning National Diplomas and equivalents (continued) Bachelors (Honours) and equivalents (continued) equivalents (continued) On succe lessful completion of an approved o l or accredited programme, an indivi dual will be able to: Engineering analysis • lves the application of engineering co ncepts and tools to analyse, model ar nd solve problems.
+Incorporated Engineer (continued) Foundation degrees, Higher Bachelors Top-up degrees and Bachelors degrees and Area of Learning National Diplomas and equivalents (continued) Bachelors (Honours) and equivalents (continued) equivalents (continued) On succ essful completion of an approved o or accredited programme, an individ dual will be able to: Engineering analysis Engineering analysis invo lves the application of engineering co ncepts and tools to analyse, model ar nd solve problems.
 At higher levels of study engineers will work with information that may be uncertain n or incomplete.
 Problem analysis F2.
 Analyse broadly-defined B2.
 Analyse broadly-defined B2.
 Analyse broadly-defined problems reaching substantiated problems reaching substantiated problems reaching substantiated conclusions. conclusions using first principles conclusions using first principles of mathematics, statistics, natural of mathematics, statistics, natural science and engineering principles. science and engineering principles.
 Analytical tools and F3.
 Use appropriate computational B3.
 Select and apply appropriate B3.
 Select and apply appropriate techniques and analytical techniques to model computational and analytical computational and analytical broadly-defined problems. techniques to model broadly- techniques to model broadly- defined problems, recognising defined problems, recognising the limitations of the techniques the limitations of the techniques employed. employed.
 Technical literature F4.
 Select and use technical B4.
 Select and evaluate technical B4.
 Select and evaluate technical literature and other sources of literature and other sources of literature and other sources of information to address broadly- information to address broadly- information to address broadly- defined problems. defined problems. defined problems.